Aditi0704/Projects/README.md

-Bank Customer Clustering
-K-Mode Clustering
+# K-Mode Clustering on Banking Dataset
+This python demonstration is for understanding the use of K-Modes clustering algorithm.

-Problem Statement
+## Problem Statement
 The data is related with direct marketing campaigns of a Portuguese banking institution.
 Cluster customers on the basis of attributes.

-Note: This python demonstration is for understanding the use of K-Modes clustering algorithm.

-Data
+## Data
 Only Categorical attributes of Bank Marketing Data Set(UCI Repository: https://archive.ics.uci.edu/ml/datasets/bank+marketing) are used for demonstration.

-Attribute Information(Categorical):
+## Attribute Information(Categorical):
 age (numeric)
 job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown') marital : marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed)